 - Checking in voters on the poll book

 - Reviewing the voter’s photo ID, and assigning each voter in the poll book a sequential election day voter number

 - Assisting voters and providing instruction as necessary

 - Processing absentee ballots

 - Signing and assisting with paperwork for the City and County

 Hours of Work

 Election inspectors are compensated for working at the polling place and for attending training sessions.
 The current pay for Election Inspectors is listed here.
 You may also choose to work as a volunteer.

 - A chief election inspector who has been certified by the State of Wisconsin Elections Commission must be present at each polling place for every election.
-Chief Election Inspectors and Alternate Chief Election Inspectors must receive six hours of continuing election education training during each two-year period.
+Chief Election Inspectors and Alternate Chief Election Inspectors must receive a minimum of six hours of continuing election education training during each two-year term.
 There is additional pay for those serving in these positions.
 Click here for current pay.